 - Do not embed forms in your message.

 Avoiding spam or junk filters

-- Encourage your members to add your email address to their safe senders list aka whitelist.
-For instructions on adding email addresses to whitelists on different email clients, click here.
+- Encourage your members to add your email address to their safe senders list aka allow list.
+For instructions on adding email addresses to safe lists on different email clients, click here.